 Greece has confirmed that from 20 May 2019, the following VAT rate reductions will take effect: From 24% to 13% on: all kinds of pasta and bread, fish and crustaceans, coffee, tea, fruit juices and vegetables, salt, vinegar, various food items based on cereals, flours, starches, and food items for the preparation of sauces, broth… Read More

-From 1 January 2019, Russia will amend its current VAT legislation to state that non-resident businesses selling digital services to other businesses within Russia will have to VAT register and charge VAT on their supplies.
-Currently non-resident providers of this type of service only have to register and charge VAT if they are providing these… Read More
+From 1 January 2019, Russia has amended its current VAT legislation to state that non-resident businesses selling digital services to businesses in Russia have to VAT register and charge VAT on their supplies.
+However, the Russian tax authorities have now confirmed that the business customers in the transaction can withhold the VAT payments and submit… Read More

 Spain has proposed to cut the VAT rate applicable to e-books from 21% to 4% and hopes to implement this next year.
 This follows the EU Council’s proposal to allow EU member states to cut rates on electronic publications to match their printed equivalents, please click here for the full article.

 The Lithuanian tax authorities are proposing to reduce their standard VAT rate from 21% to 18%.
 There is no plan to lower their current reduced VAT rates, which will remain at 19% and 5%.